CoveAS/bring-fraktguiden-for-woocommerce/readme.txt

 == Shipping Zones ==

 Please note that it is **now required** to set up [Shipping Zones](https://docs.woocommerce.com/document/setting-up-shipping-zones/) for the shipping calculation to work.

-When creating a shipping zone, you can select Bring Fraktguiden as the method available.
+When creating a shipping zone, select **Bring Fraktguiden** as the method available.

 == Installation ==

-When you install bring, you need to head to the settings page to start configuring Bring to your specifications.
+When you install Bring, you need to head to the settings page to start configuring Bring to your specifications.

 1. Upload `bring-fraktguiden-for-woocommerce` to the `/wp-content/plugins/` directory or install through Wordpress
 2. Activate the plugin